RULES AND REGULATIONS

 If water is turned on without written District authority during the period of any delinquency, the service will be deemed an Illegal Connection.
 In addition, if the service is to be restored after regular business hours, an additional fee will be assessed.

-The goal of a payment plan is to have a regular payment amount that will bring a customer account to a zero balance within 6 months, including regular usage.
+The goal of a payment plan is to establish a regular payment amount that will bring a customer account to a zero balance within six (6) months, including regular usage.
 The frequency of payments must be at least monthly.
-To qualify for a payment plan a customer must have good credit with Corbett Water District and complete and sign the Payment Plan Agreement form.
+To qualify for a payment plan a customer must have a good credit with Corbett Water District and complete and sign the Payment Plan Agreement.

 Additional charges may be incurred for processing of payments and/or items, such as: returned payments, web portal processing fees, and credit card convenience fee.